MicrosoftDocs/bot-docs/articles/nodejs/save-user-data.md

 > [!div class="op_single_selector"]
 > * [.NET](~/dotnet/howto-save-user-data.md)
 > * [Node.js](~/nodejs/save-user-data.md)
->

 -->

-The Bot Framework SDK supports a storage system which it uses to track information like which dialog is active for a conversation, which step of a dialog is active, and data that the bot remembers about the user.
+The Bot Framework SDK supports a storage system which it uses to track information such as which dialog is active for a conversation, which step of a dialog is active, and data that the bot remembers about the user.

 The [ChatConnector][ChatConnector] class automatically provides an implementation of this storage system, that uses Bot Framework Service to store this data for you.